emaesen/media-viewer-webapp/README.md

 ### Set OWNER_ID

-Inspect the users.db file and note the "_id" value (a 16-character string) for the registered user and export this as OWNER_ID
+Inspect the `server/data-setup/users.db` file and note the "_id" value (a 16-character string) for the registered user and export this as OWNER_ID

 ```bash
 # set environment value for OWNER_ID